American actor Jeremy Renner says he broke more than 30 bones in snowplow accident - ExBulletin

 American actor Jeremy Renner says he broke more than 30 bones in snowplow accident

-LOS ANGELES, March 29 (Reuters) – “Hawkeye” actor Jeremy Renner says he broke more than 30 bones and suffered a collapsed lung and a punctured liver in a snowplow accident in January, revealing the full extent of his injuries for the first time.
+LOS ANGELES (Reuters) – “Hawkeye” actor Jeremy Renner said he broke more than 30 bones and suffered a collapsed lung and punctured liver in a snowplow accident in January, revealing for the first time the full extent of his injuries.

 The actor, 52, spoke in an interview with ABC News anchor Diane Sawyer, and clips were released on Wednesday.
 The interview will air on April 6.